 Tensional Relaxation

-The user should be aware of the possibilities of such preload reductions and estimations of their magnitude should be included in the design calculations.
-It should be noted that vibration loosening, which can cause relaxation, is outside of the scope of this section and stress relaxation, usually due to a combination of stress and high temperature, is not applicable.
+It is important that the user is aware of the possibilities of such preload reductions and estimations of their magnitude are considered in the design calculations.
+It is also important to note that vibration loosening, which can cause relaxation, is outside of the scope of this section and stress relaxation, usually due to a combination of stress and high temperature, is not applicable.

 Creep is a significant factor when the temperature exceeds approximately 50% of the recrystallisation temperature of the respective material.